M-Zeeb/gwas_namaco/readme.md

 ### Performs HIV GWAS and Heritability analysis
 #### Requirements (see folder input for example (created with "create_example_data.R")):
- 1. A folder with frequencey files from smaltalign output
+ 1. A folder with frequencey files from smaltalign or any BAM mpileup output

  2. A phenotype file